 - It's mentioned multiple times that the First Order has increased conscription of Child Soldiers into its military.
 As if turning adults into Slave Mooks for their evil empire wasn't vile enough, they are openly going after kids as well.
 Prior to the Battle of Jakku, those who would become the First Order were secretly abducting and conditioning children whose fates were unknown to the wider galaxy; it's how Finn become a Stormtrooper.
 The actual tearjerker is that before their invasion, the First Order had to at least be secretive and stick to worlds where a child disappearing wouldn't be noticed.
 Now they're free to do it openly to any world they want because there's no one to stop them.

-- Just as bad, or perhaps even worse, with that knowledge is how the audience hears basically every single Stormtrooper whom the heroes gun down in their running battles crying out as they get shot or otherwise dispatched (and in highly gender-varied voices, no less).
+- Basically every single Stormtrooper whom the heroes gun down in their running battles crying out as they get shot or otherwise dispatched (and in highly gender-varied voices, no less).
 It gets around the Faceless Goons trope, and goes a long way towards averting or even inverting What Measure Is a Mook?.

 - When D-0 is first reactivated, Rey tries to reach out and touch him, but D-0 immediately wheels back and goes "N-N-No, thank you", implying the poor little thing faced mistreatment before.